LukasW01/PostgreSQL-BRM/README.md

 ## Docker

 The PostgreSQL BRM is available as a Docker image.
-The image will be periodically dump the database and store the dump in an S3 bucket (if configured).
+The image will periodically dump all databases.

-Note: Configuration is done via environment variables and a `env.yaml` file.
-The `env.yaml` file is mounted into the container.
+Note: Configuration is managed via environment variables and an `env.yaml` file.

 ```yaml
 ---